Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 $t('last-online', { date: new Date() })
 ```

-If you want to have predefined date formats it can easily be implemented using custom function.
+If you want to have predefined date formats it can easily be implemented using a custom function.
 But translators will still be able to choose what format to use in each case.

 </details>